tehmoth/tldr-pages.github.io/index.md

   {% include gitter_im.html %}
 </p>

 The TLDR pages are a community effort to simplify the beloved man pages with practical examples.

-Try the [live demo](https://ostera.github.io/tldr.jsx){:target="blank"} below or follow [installing instructions](#cli-installation)
+Try the [live demo](https://ostera.github.io/tldr.jsx){:target="blank"} below, have a look at the [pdf version](/assets/tldr-book.pdf) or follow the [installing instructions](#cli-installation).

 <iframe src="https://ostera.github.io/tldr.jsx"
         width="100%"